-In June 2017, the U.S. Department of Labor's ("DOL") final rule on conflicts of interest (Definition of the Term "Fiduciary"), Conflicts of Interest Rule-Retirement Investment Advice ("DOL Rule") and related exemptions became applicable.
-The DOL Rule broadened the circumstances in which we and our advisors may be considered a "fiduciary" with respect to certain accounts that are subject to the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), and the prohibited transaction rules under section 4975 of the Internal Revenue Code.
-These types of accounts include many employer-sponsored retirement plans and individual retirement accounts ("IRAs").
-The U.S. Court of Appeals for the Fifth Circuit vacated the DOL Rule and related exemptions in a decision from March 15, 2018.
-As a result of this decision, which became effective on June 21, 2018 when the Court issued its mandate, the DOL Rule has ceased to apply on a nationwide basis.
-In April 2018, the SEC introduced a proposal for a best interest standard for brokerage accounts (the "SEC Rule").
-Notwithstanding the status of the DOL Rule and the proposed SEC Rule, it is unclear how and whether other regulators, including FINRA, banking regulators, and the state securities and insurance regulators may respond to, or enforce elements of, the DOL Rule, the proposed SEC Rule or develop their own similar laws and regulations.
-Because ERISA plans and IRAs comprise a significant portion of our business, we continue to expect that compliance with current and future laws and regulations with respect to retail retirement savings and reliance on prohibited transaction exemptions under such laws and regulations will require increased legal, compliance, information technology, and other costs and could lead to a greater risk of class action lawsuits and other litigation.
-Moreover, uncertainty regarding the status of the DOL Rule, as well as pending and future laws and regulations, including the SEC Rule, relating to retail retirement savings, impact the degree and timing of the effect of such laws and regulations on our business in ways which cannot now be anticipated or planned for, which may have further impact on our products and services, and results of operations.
+In June 2018, the U.S. Court of Appeals for the Fifth Circuit issued a mandate invalidating regulations previously enacted by the U.S. Department of Labor ("DOL") that expanded the definition of "fiduciary" and would have resulted in significant new restrictions on our servicing of certain retirement plan accounts subject to the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), and individual retirement accounts ("IRAs"), including compliance with expanded prohibited transaction requirements under section 4975 of the Internal Revenue Code (the "DOL Rule").
+However, in April 2018, the SEC introduced a proposal for a best interest standard for retail brokerage accounts (the "SEC Rule").
+Certain state securities and insurance regulators have adopted or are considering adopting similar laws and regulations.
+In addition, it is unclear how and whether other regulators - including FINRA, banking regulators, and the state securities and insurance regulators - may respond to or attempt to enforce similar issues addressed by the former DOL Rule and the proposed SEC Rule.

+Because ERISA plans and IRAs comprise a significant portion of our business, we continue to expect that compliance with current and future laws and regulations governing retail retirement savings, including reliance on prohibited transaction exemptions under such laws and regulations, will require increased legal, compliance, information technology, and other costs and could lead to a greater risk of class action lawsuits and other litigation.
+Moreover, uncertainty regarding the status of further guidance or rulemaking from the DOL, as well as pending and future laws and regulations, including the SEC Rule and state rules, relating to the standards of conduct applicable to both retirement and non-retirement accounts, impacts on our business in ways which cannot be anticipated or planned for, and which may have further impact on our products and services, and results of operations.